raghav-garg/btccontrol/README.md

 # btccontrol.com

-this was created as a replica of moneycontrol.com
+this was created as a replica of moneycontrol.com for cryptocurrencies